Lesotho Highlands Water Project: Phase II

 The CEO of the LHWP implementing body of the Lesotho Highlands Development Authority (LHDA), Refiloe Tlali, said: "the 2.3-billion cubic metre Polihali dam will be built downstream of the confluence of the Senqu and Khubelu rivers.
 The dam will have a 163.5 m high concrete-faced rockfill embankment dam wall.
 The crest length will be 915 m, with a full supply level of 2,075 m above sea level.
 A 49.5 m high saddle dam and spillway will also be built."

+Upon completion phase 2 will enable over 400 million cubic metres of water to flow from Lesotho to the Vaal Dam and will move the total volume of water being transferred from Lesotho to South Africa to over 1.27 billion cubic metres per year.
+The Trans Caledon Tunnel Authority will raise most of the R40 billion required to complete phase 2.

+In August 2023, the Trans-Caledon Tunnel Authority (TCTA) secured funding from the New Development Bank amounting to 3.2 billion South African rand (approx. US$172 million) to be applied to the continuation of Phase 2.
+This loan is in addition to US$86.72 million borrowed from the African Development Bank as well as funding from other sources.
+The engineering, procurement and construction (EPC) contractor is a consortium comprising Salini Impregilo and Cooperativa Muratori Cementistri (CMC di Ravenna), both from Italy, CMI Infrastructure Company of South Africa and LSP Construction of Lesotho.
+Completion of phase 2 is expected in 2028.

 Later phases

 As initially conceived, three further dams were proposed further downstream after the Malibamatso joins the Senqu river, at Mashai, Tsoelike, and Ntoahae.

 In 2007, further studies resulted in a modification, proposing instead a dam on the Senqu, upstream from its confluence with the Malibamatso.
 This is currently the preferred extension of the scheme, although construction has not yet begun (as of November 2021).